zwt4pb/dsprojectjterm2/README.md

 3. **Overlay Trends**: Correlate sentiment trends with significant personal or professional events to analyze their influence on lyrical sentiment.

 ---
-## Sentiment Analysis
-- Sentiment analysis in our data is used to evaluate the emotional tone of song lyrics, scoring them on a scale of positive, neutral, and negative.
-- Lyrics with ambiguous or mixed emotions are often scored as neutral (-0.05 to 0.05)
-- Limitation: The sentiment analysis does not account for modifying factors, such as negations or contextual cues.
-        - EX: "I don't love..." would still contribute a positive sentiment to the word "love":
 ## “New” Techniques:

 - Working with text files rather than datasets.